Sonnet 405

 And watched them creep across from line to line,

-Until my pen did stir them into rhyme;
+Until my pen soft stirred them into rhyme;

 And then at once they did begin to sing

-A cabaret of song, my soul to swoon;
+A cabaret of cheer, my soul to swoon;

-Awed heart now joined the chorus of their song,
+As my heart joined the meter of their song;

 Wide eyes by dancing phrases were amazed,